CRLab/pc_pipeline_launch/README.md

          title="Raw PointCloud" align="right" />

 3) If the filtered frames our detected, we can verify that pc_filter is able to filter the raw pointcloud using the filter values from the launch file in the desired reference frame.
+In our example, the pointcloud is published in the frame of reference of the artag, and the filtered pointcloud is published on the ROS topic /filtered_pc
 <img src="https://github.com/CURG/pc_pipeline_launch/blob/master/imgs/pc_filter.png" alt="raw pointcloud"
          title="Raw PointCloud" align="right" />